RishavMishraRM/Traffic_Sign_Classifier/README.md

 ### Test a Model on New Images
 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+Here are five German traffic signs that I found on the web, I manually scaled each of them via Mac Preview to shape(32,32,3), but I tend to automate this process by creating a resize function for input images, so it does it by default.